KooiInc/typeofAnything/README.md

 # typeofAnything

 Ecmascript can be a bitch when it comes to (determining) the type of variables.
 Sometimes `typeof`/`instanceof`/`constructor` etc. will just not give the right results.
+On the other hand I don't want to abandon dynamic typing, it offers that much more than static typing
+(so, no typescript here).

-This little module/library tries to provide a function to determine a type more extensively.
-It is available as an (importable) module or a browser script.
+So I created this little module/library.
+It tries to provide a function to determine a type more extensively.
+It is available as an (importable) module or as a browser script.

 ## Import the module